 Pages tagged with: waikato

-Waikato–Tainui was the first iwi to reach an historical settlement with the Crown for past injustices that went back to the 1860s.
-The Deed of Settlement included cash and land valued at $170 million.
+Waikato–Tainui was the first iwi to reach an historial Treaty of Waitangi settlement with the Crown for injustices going back to the 1860s.
+The Deed of Settlement included cash and land valued at a total of $170 million.

 Video about the 1863 Battle of Rangiriri in Waikato